blueskan/gopheart/README.md

   - Easy configuration JSON or YAML
   - Smart scheduling between health checks
   - Audit Logging [ Optionally with stats persistence option ]
-  - Creates Json Response automatically with provider infos ( If any error happened in any service you would return specific http status code, you can bind this url your health check system )
+  - Creates Json Response automatically with provider infos ( If any error happened in any service you would return specific http status code, you can bind this url to your health check system )
-  - If you open stats option in configuration, /stats endpoint available for downtime stats
+  - If you open `stats option` in configuration, /stats endpoint available for downtime stats

+This project in under development, more user friendly instructions coming soon..